ypriverol/github-paper/document/manuscript.md

 The cornerstone of GitHub is the distributed version control system git.
-Every change, from fixing a typo to a complete redesign of the software, is tracked and controlled by individual versions, so called revisions.
+Every change, from fixing a typo to a complete redesign of the software, is tracked and controlled by individual and unique identifier.
 While git has a complex set of commands and can be used for rather complex operations, learning and apply the basics only requires a handful of new concepts and commands, and will provide a solid ground to efficiently track your coding and research projects.
 Many introductory and detailed tutorials are available (see Table 1 below for a few examples).
-In particular, we recommend *A Quick Introduction to Version Control with Git and GitHub* by Blischak *et al.*
+In particular, we recommend *A Quick Introduction to Version Control with Git and GitHub* by Blischak *et al.* \cite{blischak2016quick}.
-\cite{blischak2016quick}.

 In a nutshell, initialising a (local) repository (often abbreviated _repo_) marks a directory as one to be tracked (Fig. 1).
 All or parts